mddazure/azure-vwan-security-microhack/README.md

 :question: Can you deduce where the connection from onprem-vm to onprem2-vm is blocked?
 Hint: Inspect the `microhack-fw-we-child-policy` firewall policy.

-Simulated Branch locations onprem-vnet and onprem2-vnet are both connected to the VPN Gateway on the West Europe hub.

 :point_right: Before the Routing Intent update, traffic between Branch S2S VPN connections on the same gateway would loop directly through the gateway and would not be inspected by the firewall in the Hub (red flow in the diagram below).
 Post-RI, traffic from S2S and P2S VPN connections is now forwarded from the gateway to the firewall, allowing Branch-to-Branch connectivity to be controlled centrally by the Hub firewall (orange flow on the diagram).